gjy3035/NWPU-Crowd-Sample-Code/README.md

 ---

-This repo is the ofiicial implementation of [paper]().
+This repo is the official implementation of [paper]().
 It is developed based on [C^3 Framework]().

 Compared with the original C^3 Framework,
 - the python3.x's new features are utilized;
 - the density map is generated online by a conv layer for saving io time on the disk,

-These features will be mergerd to C^3 Framework as soon as possible.
+These features will be merged into C^3 Framework as soon as possible.

 # Getting Started